mattrussell2/gradescope-autograder/README.md

 ```
 build_ref_output.py -j NUMCORES
 ```
-Note that on gradescope the file `testrunner.sh` is what actually runs the autograder.
+Note that on `Gradescope` the file `testrunner.sh` is what actually runs the autograder.
 This is so you can have some flexibility around running the autograder without having to rebuild the container/.zip file - `run_autograder` will call this script, so feel free to add extra bash commands before/after tests are run.
-You change the command in that file to include `-j NUMCORES` if you'd like, although on gradescope there isn't likely much to be gained from this.
+You change the command in that file to include `-j NUMCORES` if you'd like, although on `Gradescope` there isn't likely much to be gained from this.

 ## Test .toml Configuration Options
 These are the configuration options for a test.
 You may set any of these in `[common]`,